Naomi Powell

-Naomi Powell (born January 10, 1999) is an American professional soccer player who plays as a midfielder for Portland Thorns FC of the National Women's Soccer League (NWSL).
+Naomi Powell (born January 10, 1999) is an American professional soccer player who plays as a midfielder for Women's National League North club West Bromwich Albion.
 She played college soccer for the NC State Wolfpack before starting her professional career abroad with British clubs Nottingham Forest, Hibernian, and Heart of Midlothian.
+She has also been a member of Portland Thorns FC of the National Women's Soccer League.

 Early life

 Powell grew up in Charlotte, North Carolina.
 She is one of two children born to Elise Powell and English soccer coach Darren Powell.
 She played club soccer for Orlando City SC's Elite Clubs National League squad, where she was named to the 2015 ECNL interregional All-Star team.
 Powell also played for the Carolina Rapids, where she helped the team to one youth division title.

 College career

 In her freshman year with the NC State Wolfpack, Powell played in 11 games.
 She started her career off on a positive note, recording an assist in her debut against Oregon on August 17, 2017.
 She would go on to tally two more assists as a rookie, generating a college-high sum of 3.
 Powell did not play in 2018 before rounding out her NC State career with a total of 10 more appearances in her final two seasons.
 In an April 2021 match against Boston College, she played a career-high 47 minutes in her one and only career start.